The de Rham-Fargues-Fontaine cohomology: The de Rham-Fargues-Fontaine cohomology

 \begin{cor} If $X\to S$ be a smooth proper morphism in $\catD_{/\F_p}$, $\dR_S^{\rm FF}(X)$ { is a split perfect complex of $\mathcal{O}_{\mcX(S^{\Perf})}$-modules over} the relative Fargues-Fontaine curve $\mcX(S^{\Perf})$.
 In particular, its cohomology groups are vector bundles on $S$ and equal to $0$ if $|i|\gg0$. \end{cor} \begin{proof} It suffices to point out that the motive $\Q_S(X)$ is dualizable, and this follows from \cite[Corollary 4.1.8]{agv}. \end{proof}

 It is also well known that the absolute de Rham cohomology for algebraic varieties over a field (of characteristic $0$) is finite, for any sort of variety $X$.
 Once again, the same result holds for the de Rham-Fargues-Fontaine cohomology, as the next corollary shows. \begin{cor} Let $K$ be a perfectoid field of characteristic $p$.
-If $M$ is a compact motive {(e.g., the motive attached to a smooth quasi-compact rigid variety over $K$)} in $\RigDA(K)$, {then $\dR_K^{\rm FF}(X)$ is a split perfect complex of $\mathcal{O}_{\mcX(K)}$-modules over} the relative Fargues-Fontaine curve $\mcX(K)$. \end{cor} \begin{proof} Whenever the base is a field, the category of dualizable motives coincides with the category of compact motives: this follows from \cite[Proposition 2.31]{ayoub-new} and \cite{riou-dual}. \end{proof}
+If $M$ is a compact motive {(e.g., the motive attached to a smooth quasi-compact rigid variety over $K$)} in $\RigDA(K)$, {then $\dR_K^{\rm FF}(X)$ is a split perfect complex of $\mathcal{O}_{\mcX(K)}$-modules over} the relative Fargues-Fontaine curve $\mcX(K)$. \end{cor} \begin{proof} Whenever the base {is the spectrum of a field $K$, any compact motive in $\DA(K)$ is dualizable, as proved in \cite{riou-dual} {(we use the fact that we have rational coefficients)}.
+Since the image of the (monoidal) functor $\DA(K)\to\RigDA(K)$ induced by analytification generates the target category ({again, since we have rational coefficients: }see \cite[Proposition 2.31]{ayoub-new}) we deduce that also in $\RigDA(K)$ any compact motive is dualizable.} \end{proof}

 \begin{rmk} We stress that there is no ``smoothness'' nor ``properness'' condition on the motive $M$ above: for example, any (eventually singular, or non-proper) algebraic variety $p\colon X\to K$ has an attached (homological) motive $p_!p^!\Q(K)$ which is dualizable in $\DA(K)$ (by \cite[Th\'eor\`eme 8.10]{ayoub-etale}) hence in $\RigDA(K)$, after analytification.
 It coincides with the homological motive of the analytified variety by \cite[Th\'eor\`eme 1.4.40]{ayoub-rig}. \end{rmk}